invisibli/invisibli/hybrid_setup.md

 - `cd invisibli && ./autolaunch.sh`

+The beginning of the script asks for the access key's mentioned above.
+Some notes:
+> CURRENTLY this will overwrite the profile you currently are using/ save them for the first time if you haven't ever entered them before.
+If you use aws cli for work, please be careful!
+You may want to create a seperate profile and then continue.
+> *Known bug: This script was written with the ami for US-west in mind.
+It will not grab the correct ami if you put anything else in, and will fail.
+Currently being fixed!*
+> Leave default output to: none.
+The script specifies output format if needs it.

 If the script encounters no issues, after 5ish minutes, you should be fully setup.
 The EC2 instance will reboot and after a few minutes you should be able to reconnect.
 Once it's booted, you will want to set up client configs for your devices following the [Set up wireguard client guide.](./Set_up_wireguard_client.md)